 Click the grey pin button to engage the geodetics function or use the keyboard shortcut: G. Drag and drop the secondary marker (the grey pin) to a point on the eastern flank of Hallett Peak, aiming for the most tightly packed contour lines

-Note that the apparent altitude from lakeshore to mountain flank (from my red pin to my grey pin) is +20.30°
+Note that the elevation angle from lakeshore to mountain flank (from primary pin to secondary pin) is +20.37°:

 - The time is set to sunrise by clicking the sunrise event in the timeline

 - The chart legend shows the matching timeline event and the sun/moon altitude and azimuth